marcduiker/azure-functions-university/lessons/dotnet6/http/README.md

     > 📝 **Tip** - This is a .NET `record` type, used for data classes which are supposed to be immutable.
 For more information see the [official Azure docs](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/record).

 3. Remove the `"get"` verb from the `HttpTrigger` attribute since this function will only be triggered by POST requests.
+Make sure the `"post"` verb is still included in the attribute:
 4. Since this function will only handle POST requests with JSON body the `if` statement can be replaced with retrieving a `Person` object from the request body:

     *Replace*